1891 Porter Lake Drive Suite 106

 Proximity switches open or close an electrical circuit when they make contact with or come within a certain distance of an object.
 Proximity switches are most commonly used in manufacturing equipment, robotics, and security systems.

 There are 4 basic types of proximity switches: infrared, acoustic, capacitive, and inductive.

-Infrared.
 These work by sending out beams of invisible infrared light.
 A photodetector on the proximity switch detects any reflections of this light.
 These reflections allow infrared proximity switches to determine whether there is an object nearby.
-As proximity switches with just a light source and photodiode are susceptible to false readings due to background light, more complex switches modulate the transmitted light at a specific frequency and have receivers which only respond to that frequency.
+As proximity switches with just a light source and photodiode are susceptible to false readings due to background light, more complex switches modulate the transmitted light at a specific frequency and have receivers that only respond to that frequency.
 Even more complex proximity sensors are able to use the light reflected from an object to compute its distance from the sensor.

-Inductive.
 These switches sense distances to objects by generating magnetic fields.
 They are similar in principle to metal detectors.
 A coil of wire is charged with electrical current, and an electronic circuit measures this current.
 If a metallic part gets close enough to the coil, the current will increase and the proximity switch will open or close accordingly.
 The chief disadvantage of inductive proximity switches is that they can only detect metallic objects.

 Proximity switches are used in many different manufacturing processes.
 Some examples include measuring the position of machine components, security systems, in applications such as detecting the opening of a door.
 Uses also include robotics where they can monitor a robot or its components’ nearness to objects and steer it accordingly.

 If you need valves, sensors, or other pneumatic components, then get in touch with us!
 We’ll help you get the right parts for any of your needs.